metosin/muuntaja/README.md

       (wrap-restful-response)))
 ```

 Your routes should return raw clojure data structures where everything inside can be handled by the default encoders (no Java objects or fns mostly).
 If a route returns a _String_, _File_ or _InputStream_, nothing will be done.
 If no format can be deduced from the **Accept** header, JSON will be sent back by default.
-However, if the formats specified by the request **Accept** header is unknown, the middleware will respond with a `406` status instead.
+However, if the formats specified by the request **Accept** header are unknown, the middleware will respond with a `406` status instead.

 ## Usage ##